 Meet Alice: Precision Health at Michigan Public Health

-Senior Associate Dean for Administration and Millicent W. Higgins Collegiate Professor of Epidemiology
+Millicent W. Higgins Collegiate Professor of Epidemiology

 You've actually met Alice already.
 She's on the cover of this issue with her mother and grandmother.
 They're also on the facing page, where you can read a bit about them and some of the basic information that could be entered into a precision health database.